Join Us On Facebook

 Intro

-Compare all that to the GeForce GTX 560 Ti, which has a core clock speed of 822 MHz and a GDDR5 memory frequency of 1002 MHz.
-It also features a 256-bit memory bus, and uses a 40 nm design.
+Compare all of that to the GeForce GTX 560 Ti, which features a clock speed of 822 MHz and a GDDR5 memory speed of 1002 MHz.
+It also makes use of a 256-bit memory bus, and uses a 40 nm design.
 It is comprised of 384 SPUs, 64 Texture Address Units, and 32 ROPs.

 Power Usage and Theoretical Benchmarks